TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 ```scratch
 set [my mesh] from [.obj .mtl v] [list v] :: sensing
 ```
-Transformation `custom` doesn't affect anything.
+Transformation `custom` does not affect anything.
 Use it for your own calculations.

 ---
 ```scratch